 Cold Generation (a): this power allows Jack to generate intense waves of cold.
 Functioning at intensity 14, Jack can use this power to inflict like energy damage with each burst, and may well cause his foes hypothermia.
 This power is the basis for these additional abilities:

 * Aura / Cold (a): Jack Frost's body radiates intense cold at all times, and his skin temperature always sits at 32 degrees Fahrenheit.
 This has no applicable combat effect, but makes him more comfortable when not in an arctic climate - and others touching him uncomfortable.

 * Ice Generation (i): Jack can generate intense waves of cold that, when combined with local moisture in the air, allow him to produce large amounts of ice.
 He can do this with intensity 13 skill, and can form various constructs out of ice, such as walls, spheres, or cages.

 His ice constructs are of m.s.
 10, and will remain in place for about an hour, unless specifically melted with applied heat.
 Shields he produces can provide similar protection from physical attack, and can protect himself or as many as everyone within near missile distance.

 One power stunt Jack has developed involves firing snow or ice at his foes.
-The snow spray forces a target to pass an easy difficulty Willpower (ice generation) action in order to see Jack through the cover of snow.
+The snow spray forces a target to pass an easy difficulty Willpower (ice generation) action to see Jack through the cover of snow.
 These sprays can inflict intensity 13 bashing or slashing damage.